About Us

 - Behaviorists — work closely with children and other team members to determine the function of challenging behaviors and design treatment strategies.

-- Community-Based Instructors — provide community-based support and instruction for children within our educational pilot program and individualized academic programming.
+- Community-Based Instructors — provide community-based support and instruction for children within our educational program and individualized academic programming.

 - Art Therapists — uses the creative process of art making to improve and enhance the physical, mental, and emotional well being of individuals of all ages.